 During this phase of construction, your construction coordinator will confirm the quality of drywall installation, as well as the exterior features of your new Lombardo Home.

 Interior & Exterior Finishes

 When the drywall is complete, things will begin moving very quickly.
 Almost every day there will be something new going on in your home.
 First, the interior trim consisting of your interior doors, base moldings and cabinets will be installed.
 Next, your construction coordinator will conduct the Trim/Spot In-Line Inspection to confirm the quality of the interior trim and drywall prior to painting the interior of your home.

 During this phase of construction, you will also see the remaining items on the exterior of your home take shape, including the driveway, sidewalks, porch posts, garage doors and exterior painting.
 Because your home is being built in an ever-changing climate, these items may be completed at different stages of construction depending on the weather and time of year.

 Once we have ensured that the trim and drywall are ready for paint, the interior of your home will be painted, flooring will be installed and countertops will be put in place.
 Once this is done, your final mechanicals will be installed.
 This will consist of your plumbing fixtures, light fixtures, plugs and switches and floor registers.

 As soon as your interior finishes are in, your house will be cleaned, carpet will be installed and your construction coordinator will conduct the Completed Home In-Line Inspection to ensure your new home is move-in ready.

 New Home Orientation Walk

-Once your new home has passed all of the required municipal inspections, received a Certificate of Occupancy, and the construction coordinator has completed the final quality in-line inspection, you and a representative from our third party warranty company will complete a very detailed walk through of your new home.
+Once your new home has passed all of the required municipal inspections and the construction coordinator has completed the final quality in-line inspection, you and a representative from our third party warranty company will complete a very detailed walk through of your new home.
 During this meeting, you will not only inspect the entire home but you will also be educated on all the inner-workings of your new home.